Category Archives: FSAI

 Message:

-The above batch of Iceland Cook from Frozen Creamy Garlic Chicken Breasts in Blankets is being recalled due to the presence of Salmonella.
+The above batch of Dunnes Stores Irish Chicken Smoky BBQ Drumsticks is being recalled due to the possible presence of Salmonella.
+Consumers are advised to check their freezers for the implicated batch.

 Recall notices will be displayed at point-of-sale.